cbcrg/bengen/README.md

 params.out = ("output"+".${params.renderer}")
 ```

 **Important**
-Inside of the bengen directory you can find the _aligners.txt_ file and the _scores.txt_ file.
+Inside of the bengen directory you can find the `methods.txt` file and the `scores.txt` file.
 They define which aligner to use and which score function to use.
-You can modify them by adding/removing lines with the name of the aligners/scores you want to run( bengen/NameOfAlignerOrScore ).
+You can modify them by adding/removing lines with the name of the aligners/scores you want to run (eg. bengen/NameOfAlignerOrScore).

 Example of methods.txt:

 ```
 bengen/mafft
 bengen/tcoffee
 bengen/clustalo
 ```

 Example of scores.txt:

 ```